16 Sep 2023 - by 'Maurits van der Schee'

 It is a very affordable board considering you can power it with a 20 euro external power supply and has a CPU and cooler included for only 140 euro.
 Add an ITX case, some RAM and a drive and you'll build a nice fanless budget PC around 300 euro.
 Great features are it's full size DDR4 support, 2 SATA ports and it's NVMe slot (PCIe 3.0 x4).
 The board has 6 physical USB ports on it's I/O shield and supports 6 USB ports on front panel connections.
 It also supports M2 WiFi, but be careful as you must use a CNVio2 (Key E) card, such as the (recommended) Intel AX211 (which performs really well).

-The only other N100 ITX motherboard option I'm aware of at the time of writing is the Asus PRIME N100I-D D4, but that has a 16GB SO-DIMM RAM limit (according to Asus), which is too low for me.
-It has NVMe drive support and has also 1 SATA3 port, so apart from the RAM limit everything looks good.
-Strange enough early announcements of the board claimed it would support 32GB RAM, but now Asus says it doesn't.
-So honestly, I wouldn't take the risk.
+The only other N100 ITX motherboard option I'm aware of at the time of writing is the Asus PRIME N100I-D D4.
+Even though Asus states that the board has a 16GB SO-DIMM RAM limit, it happily accepts a 32GB SO-DIMM in it's single (channel) slot.
+It has NVMe drive support and also has 1 SATA3 port, so everything looks good.
 Note that this is also not a DC board, so it requires you to buy an additional PicoPSU to run it in a small case.
-For now I'll prefer the ASRock board.
+If you do have a small case with power supply (such as the Inter-tech ITX-601) the Asus may be a good match too.

 Note that even without trying to save costs, I still managed to stay under 500 euro total costs on this build.
 I had an "Antec ISK 110 Vesa" laying around from a previous upgrade with 2 x USB 3 and 2 x USB 2 on the front, but this case is hard to find now.
 As an alternative I do recommend the "Chieftec IX-03B" with a 120mm x 15mm slim fan, which looks nicer as it is a smaller case, but is lacking front panel USB connections.